A topologically charged four-dimensional wormhole and the energy conditions: A topologically charged Schwarzschild-Simpson-Visser-type wormhole

-From the above analysis, we have observed that the relations $(\rho+p_x)<0$ and $(\rho+p_t)>0$ everywhere $x \geq 0$.
-This indicates that even though the energy-density $\rho$ is positive everywhere $x \geq 0$, the null energy condition is partially satisfied.
+From the above analysis, we observe that $(\rho+p_x)<0$ and $(\rho+p_t)>0$ everywhere at $x \geq 0$.
+This indicates that even though the energy-density $\rho$ of the matter content is positive everywhere at $x \geq 0$, the null energy condition is partially satisfied.

-However, for very very small values of $\alpha$, various physical quantities obtained earlier approximates to as follows:
+It is worthwhile mentioning that for small values of $\alpha << 1$, various physical quantities associated with space-time curvature tensor, such as the Ricci scalar ($R$), the quadratic Ricci invariant ($R^{\mu\nu}\,R_{\mu\nu}$), the Kretschmann scalar ($\mathcal{K}$) obtained in equations (\ref{a3a})--(\ref{a3c}) as well as those physical quantities given in equation (\ref{a7}) approximates to as follows:

-Thus, from the above approximation, we observe that the stress-energy tensor satisfies the weak and null energy conditions.
-The presence of global monopoles significantly influences all the physical properties associated with the space-time geometry and, as a result, leads to notable changes in the results.
+One can now see that the matter-energy distribution anisotropic fluid satisfies both the weak energy condition and the null energy condition.
+Throughout the analysis, we noticed that the presence of GM charge characterized by the parameter $\alpha$ significantly influences all the physical properties associated with the space-time curvature and the matter content, as a result, leads to notable changes in the results compared to those obtained in Ref. \cite{ASMV}.